hariszaf/microbetag/docs/modules/modules.md

 ### Based on FAPROTAX

-FAPROTAX maps taxa (e.g. genera or species) to metabolic or other ecologically relevant functions based on the literature on cultured representatives.
+[**FAPROTAX**](https://pages.uoregon.edu/slouca/LoucaLab/archive/FAPROTAX/lib/php/index.php) [2] maps taxa (e.g. genera or species)
+to metabolic or other ecologically relevant functions based on the literature on cultured representatives.
-For a thorough description of that, you may have a look to its [documentation site](http://www.loucalab.com/archive/FAPROTAX/lib/php/index.php?section=Instructions).
+It currently comprises more than 7600 annotation rules, covering ~4700 prokaryotic clades.
+Each annotation rule comes with literature citations and can thus be independently verified.
+16S rRNA oriented approaches (e.g., PICRUSt, Tax4Fun etc) estimate community gene content based on available sequenced genomes.
+Contrary, FAPROTAX estimates metabolic phenotypes based on experimental evidence.

 The taxonomy assigned to each OTU/ASV (amplicon data) or bin (shotgun data) on the abundance table provided by the user, is mapped to a list of functions one can check [here](faprotax-functions.md).

-As an example, here is how the FAPROTAX outcome looks like for the case of denitrification function:
+As an example, here is how the FAPROTAX outcome looks like for the case of **denitrification** function:

 ![faprotax example denitrif](../../assets/images/faprotax_denitrification.png)

+All ASVs present in this file are related to the **denetrification** function.
+Numbers represent the ASV abundance in each sample.

+microbetag runs FAPROTAX agains the abundance table and parses the subtables ([`seqId_faprotax_functions_assignment`](https://github.com/msysbio/microbetagApp/blob/main/services/web/microbetag/scripts/utils.py#L181)) to annotate each node with the corresponding function.

 ### Based on phenDB

+[`phenotrex`](https://phenotrex.readthedocs.io/en/latest/usage.html) enables phenotypic trait prediction on user's metagenomic genomes/bins etc.

+Phenotrex classifiers were re-trained using the genomes provided by phenDB for each model.
+For example, for the acetic acid production case, the [corresponding webpage of phenDB](https://phendb.org/reports/modeldetails?model_id=16) pointed to the set of genomes that had been originally used.
+These genomes were recovered and the classifiers were re-trained using